 In this post, we bring the latest Facebook stats along with our analysis, in categories that matter to marketers.
 You can leverage our insights to craft on-target marketing plans for your brand.

 The Facebook Stats Every Marketer Should Know: A Complete List:

 Facebook Stats That Marketers Should Know

+As a social platform, Facebook reigns as the undisputed king of communication.
+With billions of people who use Facebook, there are certain statistics every marketer should know when it comes to digital marketing.
 We have curated facts and figures about Facebook marketing from reliable sources for you.
 Just jump to the group of stats that interests you.

 Statistics About Facebook Demographics

 The first step in creating an effective marketing plan is to research your target audience.
 This group of stats will give you clarity about various aspects of your users, including their age, gender, education, income, and motivators.

 As of January 2023, Facebook's largest demographic group consists of men aged between 25 and 34 years, who comprise 17.6% of global users.
 This demographic remains the most active user base on the platform, frequently utilizing Facebook for a multitude of activities, such as news sharing and expressing personal interests.